MuhtasimTanmoy/notebook/Language/Erlang.md

 # Features

-- Everything is a process.
+- Everything is a process
-- Processes are strongly isolated.
+- Processes are strongly isolated
 - Process creation and destruction is a lightweight operation.
 - Message passing is the only way for processes to interact.
 - Processes have unique names, internal state.